 The tables below list numerous corrections and amendments that are not based on current federal amendments.
 Table 1 (beginning immediately below) outlines federal amendments of June 13, 2011 that are not necessary in this docket, with summary explanation why the Board need take no action with regard to each.
-Table 2 (beginning immediately after Table 1 on page 39) includes deviations made in this proposal for public comment from the verbatim text of the federal amendments.
-Table 3 (beginning immediately after Table 2 on page 40) contains corrections and clarifications that the Board made in the base text involved in this proposal.
+Table 2 (beginning immediately after Table 1 on page 41) includes deviations made in this proposal for public comment from the verbatim text of the federal amendments.
+Table 3 (beginning immediately after Table 2 on page 42) contains corrections and clarifications that the Board made in the base text involved in this proposal.
 The amendments listed in Table 3 are not directly derived from the current federal amendments.
 Some of the entries in these tables are discussed further in appropriate segments of the general discussion beginning at page 9 of this opinion.
+Table 4 (beginning on page 63 below) is a listing of revisions made to the text of the amendments from that proposed and set forth in the Board's opinion and order of June 20, 2013.
+Table 4 indicates the changes made, as well as the source that suggested each of the changes.
+Table 5 (on page 65 below) indicates suggested revisions that the Board has not made in adopting these amendments.
+Each entry gives a brief explanation why the Board did not incorporate the suggested change.